easej-txc-lab-2025/lab/README.md

 2. On the release build details page, click on `Deploy to staging`
 <img width="763" height="329" alt="image" src="https://github.com/user-attachments/assets/11b49dcc-b4a4-4561-a9d7-321d83406b33" />

 3. A tear-sheet will display instructions on how to deploy the release to staging.
-EASeJ doesn't not have write access to the GitHub repositories because many users would not allow this, and so the step explains how a user can do this using their GitHub id.
+EASeJ doesn't have write access to the GitHub repositories because many users would not allow this, and so the step explains how a user can do this using their GitHub id.
 The first step is to copy the version id.
-Use the copy icon to do this
+Use the copy icon to do this.
 <img width="807" height="332" alt="image" src="https://github.com/user-attachments/assets/5dc313da-8c43-4bd4-b84b-aa2e89210823" />

 4. In VS Code for the `mod-resorts-cfg` repo, select the `Explorer`, expand `environments` -> `staging` and click on `environment.yaml` to edit the file
 <img width="465" height="479" alt="image" src="https://github.com/user-attachments/assets/84a35df6-9dc1-4529-8b51-663c8a9228f9" />

-5. Past the version you copied earlier into the value for the version entry using `Ctrl-v`, then save the file using `Ctrl-s`
+5. Paste the version id you copied earlier into the value for the version entry using `Ctrl-v`, then save the file using `Ctrl-s`
 <img width="593" height="271" alt="image" src="https://github.com/user-attachments/assets/339c5aa8-c88f-42e1-bb34-fd392ae5b8c9" />

 6. You've made the change, you now need to push it to GitHub in the form of a pull-request.
 Under `Source Control`, right click on the `environment.yaml` entry under Changes, and choose `Stage Changes`